Skip to Content

 • Inspect roof, podium, flat roof and basement (including car park) to ensure surface water drains and rainwater manholes are in good working order without blockage;

-• Inspect all installations at the building exteriors (e.g. scaffolding, signboard, advertisement, decoration) and arrange with the owner/occupant to ensure such are in secure and safe conditions;
+• Inspect all projections and installations at the building exteriors (e.g. scaffolding, signboard, advertisement, decoration, photovoltaic panel and its supporting structure or supporting structure for other building services installation) as well as pay attention and make necessary arrangement to ensure such are in secure and safe conditions;

 • Provide suitable pumping equipment at areas of flooding risk such as electrical and mechanical plant rooms and basement car park;